Koreans in China: Early history

 The Korean population in China surged during the Ming dynasty.
-According to Chronicles of Liaodong (遼東志), Koreans and Jurchens accounted for 30% of the total local population in Liaodong.
-In 1386, the Ming government set up the Dongningwei (東寧衛) and Guangningwei (廣寧衛) to settle the increasing Korean population.
-Between the mid-15th century and the early 16th century, the Liaodong Peninsula experienced a peaceful and prosperous era.
-Favorable policies were carried out towards ethnic minorities in areas like Dongningwei (東寧衛).
-Many Koreans moved from the Korean Peninsula to Northeast China to enjoy such favorable policies.
-However, as the rising power of Jianzhou Jurchens grew stronger and stronger, Koreans began to move out of Dongningwei.
-By 1537, the Korean population in Dongningwei had decreased by 60%.
+According to the Chronicles of Liaodong (遼東志), Koreans and Jurchens accounted for 30% of the total local population in Liaodong.
+In 1386, the Ming government established the Dongningwei (東寧衛) and Guangningwei (廣寧衛) to settle the growing Korean population.
+Between the mid-15th and early 16th centuries, the Liaodong Peninsula experienced a peaceful and prosperous era.
+Favorable policies were carried out for ethnic minorities in areas like Dongningwei (東寧衛).
+Many Koreans moved from the Korean Peninsula to Northeast China to take advantage of such policies.
+However, as the power of the Jianzhou Jurchens grew, Koreans began to move out of Dongningwei.
+By 1537, the Korean population in Dongningwei had decreased by 60 percent.

-As Jurchens (known as Manchus after 1635) established the Later Jin (後金), military clashes between Jurchens and Koreans increased.
-During the two Jurchen invasions of the Korean Peninsula, they plundered large numbers of Korean people.
-Most of these Koreans captured by Jurchens were drafted as soldiers into the Eight Banners or sold to rich Jurchens as farm laborers or servants.
-Most of the captured Koreans in the early Qing dynasty were forcefully converted to Manchu or other ethnicities and lost their ethnic identities.
-But about 2000 descendants from these captured Koreans in Qinglong Manchu Autonomous County Hebei province, Gaizhou and Benxi County in Liaoning Province have still kept their Korean identity (Note: The ancestors of the Koreans in Qinglong Manchu Autonomous County, Hebei province were drafted into the "Bordered White Banner" after capture by Jurchens in the early Qing Dynasty during war, and then followed the Manchus to move to Beijing.
+As the Jurchens (known as Manchus after 1635) established the Later Jin (後金), military clashes between Jurchens and Koreans increased.
+During the two Jurchen invasions of the Korean Peninsula, the Jurchens captured large numbers of Korean people.
+Most were drafted as soldiers into the Eight Banners or sold to wealthy Jurchens as farm laborers or servants.
+Most of the captured Koreans in the early Qing dynasty were forcibly converted to Manchu or other ethnicities and lost their ethnic identities.
+However, about 2,000 descendants of these captured Koreans in Qinglong Manchu Autonomous County (Hebei province) and Gaizhou and Benxi County (Liaoning Province) have kept their Korean identity.
+(Note: The ancestors of the Koreans in Qinglong Manchu Autonomous County, Hebei province were drafted into the "Bordered White Banner" after capture by Jurchens in the early Qing Dynasty during war, and then followed the Manchus to move to Beijing.
 They were banished to Changli County after their participation in a coup during Shunzhi Emperor's rule and then exiled.
 Their descendants later moved to their current location.
 The ancestors of the Koreans in Gaizhou Liaoning Province were forced to become farm laborers on Nurhaci's farm, and then Prince Zhuang's farm.
 The ancestors of the Koreans in Benxi County in Liaoning Province became Nurhaci's first son Cuyen's farm labors after capture by Jurchens during wars.)
-In 1982, during the third national population census of China, these 2,000 ethnic Koreans were restored their Korean ethnicity per their requests in accordance to the then newly issued Chinese government policy.
+In 1982, during the third national population census of China, these 2,000 ethnic Koreans had their Korean ethnicity restored per their requests, in accordance with newly issued Chinese government policy.